-3.5 Special Records (Deprecated)
+3.5 Special Records (Restricted Use Deprecated)

 Special records are 2880-byte FITS blocks following the last HDU of the FITS file that have an unspecified structure that does not meet the requirements of a conforming extension.
 The first 8 bytes of the special records must not contain the string 'XTENSION'.
-It is recommended that they do not contain the string 'SIMPLELUL'.
-The records must have the standard FITS 23040 bit record length.
+It is recommended that they do not contain the string 'SIMPLE{UL}'.
 The contents of special records are not otherwise specified by this standard.

 Special records were originally designed as a way for the FITS format to evolve by allowing new FITS structures to be implemented.
 Following the development of conforming extensions, which provide a general mechanism for storing different types of data structures in FITS format in a well defined manner, the need for other new types of FITS data structures has been greatly reduced.
-Consequently, further use of special records is deprecated.
+Consequently, further use of special records is restricted and requires the approval of the IAU FITS Working Group. deprecated.1